-9. Force Yourself to go to the Bathroom
+9. Make Yourself go to the Bathroom

 This is my second line of defense after the alarm across the room.
 Generally, when I wake up I have to pee.
 So, instead of getting back into bed, I force myself to go to the bathroom.
 I guess it’s the act of being vertical for at least a minute gets your mind going and then usually from there I am ready to stay awake.

 Seriously, I used to do this.
 If you let yourself snooze one day, you’ll end up having to set more alarms “just in case.”
 But then those just in case alarms become alarms you need in order to get up.
 But once I started waking up early I didn’t let myself keep the habit up.
 Now I only use my one alarm across the room.
 It gets easier as you go, trust me.

 I know some people who have 5-10 alarms to wake them up in the morning (not naming any names….you know who you are) and it completely ruins their last hour of sleep.
 What’s the point of snoozing if you can’t even sleep in? 🙂

 11. Figure Out What Kind of Work You Do Best in the Morning

 I do my best creative work, like writing or brainstorming new projects early in the morning, so I try to schedule those things first for the day.

 For you it might be more tedious work that doesn’t take as much brain power as some other projects you’re working on.
 Do some testing and figure out what works best for you and your business.